Philosophy of pruning trees

-A properly pruned tree looks as natural as possible; that is to say, the tree’s appearance reflects its fundamental form and character.
-The pruner must be sensitive to maintaining this structural integrity, in addition to knowing a bit about tree biology and proper pruning principles!
+A properly pruned tree looks as natural as possible; the tree’s appearance reflects its fundamental form and character.
+The pruner must maintain this structural integrity and know a little tree biology and proper pruning principles.

 - Hand pruners (Felco or ARS type, bypass, not anvil type)

 - long-handled loppers, 18-inch (Corona type, bypass, not anvil type)